Tonka12345/re-GeLaCo/README.md

 ### 3. Model caching

 By default, HuggingFace caches models in `~/.cache/huggingface/`.
-To change that set HF_HOME environment variable.
+If you want to change that set HF_HOME environment variable.

 Example: